Seed Funding for Midlands based artists –open call-out!

 · This covers your research and development time, and rehearsal and delivery of the sharing event.
 The budget must include any materials required for development, as well as travel and accommodation if required.

-· There will be more non-tech rehearsal time between 25 - 27 November in the Studio venue and optional research and development time in our Helen Martin Studio in August.
+· There will be more non-tech rehearsal time between 2nd -5th February in the Helen Martin Studio venue and optional research and development time in our Helen Martin Studio in August 2025.

 · On the day and leading up to the public sharing, Warwick Arts Centre will provide event management, marketing, and technical support.
 As well as a PA system and special lighting to animate the area.
 We can also provide microphones, DI boxes, monitors, and a piano/keyboard.